 Under VCT schemes, you can invest directly in a company or enterprise that qualifies for one of these schemes.
-The types of companies that offer EIS investments are often investing in knowledge intensive activities.
-To qualify for EIS, they must be operating a qualifying trade.
-There are more guidelines on the HMRC website with regards to what HMRC view as EIS qualifying companies.
+The companies that offer EIS investment opportunities often invest in knowledge-intensive activities.
+To qualify for the scheme, they must be operating a qualifying trade.
+There are more guidelines on the HMRC website regarding what HMRC view as EIS qualifying companies.

-When investing, you will also need to make sure that you meet the conditions for investors.
-In addition, the company or enterprise will need to meet the conditions for the scheme.
+When investing, you will also need to ensure that you meet the conditions for investors.
+In addition, the company or enterprise will need to meet the requirements for the scheme.

 The EIS scheme investments will need reporting on your Self-Assessment Tax Return.
-Please note, it is possible to overlook this when you complete your tax return, therefore keep the details safe.
-We detail this and other potential tax return oversights in our article which covers Self-Assessment tax errors.
+Please note that it is possible to overlook this when you complete your tax return; therefore, keep the details safe.
+Another article on this site details this and other potential Self-Assessment tax errors.

-The scheme aims to help small companies, often with a higher-risk nature in their activities.
-The help comes by way of raising finance by offering tax relief on new EIS shares in companies that qualify.
+The scheme aims to help small companies, often with a high-risk nature, in their activities.
+The help comes by raising finance by offering tax relief on new EIS shares in an EIS-qualifying company.
 From the investor’s point of view, this is a tax-efficient way to make EIS investments in small start-up companies.
-What’s more, a relief of £1,000,000 per person per year is available in qualifying companies (£2 million for knowledge-intensive companies).
+What’s more, a relief of £1,000,000 per person per year is available for EIS-qualifying companies (£2 million for knowledge-intensive companies).

-Important to note, the EIS scheme is very attractive to potential investors.
+Important to note that the EIS scheme is very attractive to potential investors.
 This is because there is a ‘carry back’ feature.
-In turn, this means that you can carry back EIS investments to the previous tax year.
+In turn, you can carry back EIS investments to the previous tax year.

-The scheme allows you to claim tax relief at 30% on any investments up to £1,000,000 in any one tax year.
-It gives a maximum tax reduction in a tax bill (this assumes that your tax bill is this high) in any one year of £300,000.
+The scheme allows you to claim tax relief at 30% on investments up to £1,000,000 in any tax year.
+It gives a maximum tax reduction in a tax bill (assuming your tax bill is this high) in any year of up to £300,000.

-What’s more, EIS allowances and EIS tax relief are for individuals.
-A married couple could invest up to £2 million each tax year and it would entitle them to EIS tax relief up to this amount.
+What’s more, the allowances and EIS tax relief are for individuals.
+A married couple could invest up to £2 million each tax year, entitling them to EIS tax relief up to this amount.
 In addition, you must hold the shares for at least three years from the date of issue.
 Failing to do this will result in HMRC withdrawing the tax relief.

-People who are connections of the company will not qualify.
-Connections comes in terms of employment or financial interest.
-If such individuals invest in the company that is offering the investment, they are not entitled to Income Tax Relief on their shares.
+With regards to EIS eligibility, people who are connected to the company will not qualify.
+Connections come in terms of employment or financial interest.
+If such individuals invest in the company offering the investment, they are not entitled to Income Tax Relief on their shares.

-EIS can be a great way to invest funds.
-This comes in the hope for a better return in terms of capital growth than other ways of investing or saving.
+The scheme can be a great way to invest funds.
+This comes in the hope of a better return in terms of capital growth than other ways of investing or saving.
 The main reason here is the favourable tax treatment.
 This is because the scheme allows you to save 30% of your tax bill, subject to the limits mentioned earlier.

 Capital Gains Tax (CGT) exemption

-A further consideration here is that the investor can hold the shares for a longer period of time.
-It will then potentially allow the investor to accrue their CGT exemption over a longer period, which can be a great attraction.
+A further consideration is that the investor can hold the shares for longer.
+It will then potentially allow the investor to accrue their CGT exemption over an extended period, which can be a great attraction.

 Further tax reliefs are available in respect of EIS.
-Please take a look at HMRC’s guidance on these areas for further information:
+Please take a look at HMRC’s guidance on these areas for additional information:

-The EIS Scheme -carry back and claiming tax relief
+The EIS Scheme -EIS carry back and claiming for tax relief

-Please note, there is a ‘carry back’ feature that is available, when an individual invests via the EIS.
-The feature will allow you to treat all or part of the cost of shares that you acquire in one tax year as though you had acquired those shares in the prior tax year.
-Relief is then given against the Income Tax liability of the prior year, rather than against the tax year in which you bought those shares.
+An EIS ‘carry back’ feature is available when an individual invests under the scheme.
+The EIS relief `carry back’ feature will allow you to treat all or part of the cost of shares that you acquire in one tax year as though you had acquired those shares in the prior tax year.
+Relief is then given against the Income Tax liability from the previous year rather than against the tax year in which you bought those shares.
 In addition, this is subject to the overriding limit for relief for each year.

 Claiming for your tax relief

-An investor who makes an investment via the Enterprise Investment Scheme, can claim relief once the company sends through an EIS3 form.
+An investor who invests in the Enterprise Investment Scheme can claim relief once the company sends through an EIS3 form.
 Once the investor receives this, they can make their claim through their Self-Assessment tax return.
-They will do this in the tax year that covers the share issue, although as mentioned earlier there is also the carry back feature.
+They will do this in the tax year that covers the share issue, although, as mentioned earlier, there is also the `carry back’ feature.

 Although the Enterprise Investment Scheme is not suitable for all, it could be worth considering.
-If you have savings that are not earning a good interest rate, this is one option that you could think about.
+If you have savings that are not earning a reasonable interest rate, this is one option you could consider.

-Important to note, the EIS tax relief is attractive.
-This is because you can save you a fair amount of tax however this also does depend on your earnings.
+It is important to note that the EIS tax relief is attractive.
+This is because you can save a fair amount of personal tax.
+However, this also does depend on your level of earnings.

-As a final thought, you will need to do your own detailed research before investing in any company.
-As part of this, you should also look at how your potential EIS investment might perform in the future.
+Finally, you will need to do detailed research before investing in any company.
+As part of this, you should also look at how your potential EIS fund investment might perform in the future.